myGit-YokoyamaHiroshi/EKF/README.md

 # EKF<br>
-Simulation codes of Extended Kalman Filter
+Simulation code of Extended Kalman Filter / Constrained Extended Kalman Filter

 # Requirements<br>
 &ensp; Operation has been confirmed only under the following environment. <br>